C0deWiser/exiftool/README.md

 ### Structure

 `Structure` is a collection of attributes.
-All structures well documented with all their attributes.
+All structures are well documented with all their attributes.
 Every attribute may be any of types.